-- Fate Worse Than Death: Hans Burgner suffers this.
-He gets plunged into a living demon-filled hell and wishes vainly for death.
+- Fate Worse than Death: Hans Burgner gets plunged into a living demon-filled hell and wishes vainly for death.

-- Gold Digger: Louis de la Tourzel senior, who only marries Sophie Petion for her money, having been prepared to abandon her until her sudden inheritance.
+- Gold Digger: Louis de la Tourzel senior only marries Sophie Petion for her money, having been prepared to abandon her until her sudden inheritance.